 Mountain Programs for Youth Organizations COVID-19 UPDATE: AAI is open and operating with new policies and procedures for COVID-19.
 Click the following links to learn more about AAI's COVID-19 Operating Plans and cancellation policy.
-Note that participants may be asked to provide their own transportation while the COVID pandemic continues.
+Note that participants who are unvaccinated may be asked to provide their own transportation while the COVID pandemic continues.
 Overview

 Research shows that adventure education has an incredibly positive impact on children and youth.
 These types of experiences increase confidence, encourage cooperation, enhance communication skills, build self-reliance, strengthen friendships and instill a respect for nature and the environment.

 There are few things in this world that a young person will find more exhilarating than making their first rappel, skiing their first backcountry run, or swinging their first ice tool.
 Children and youth find mountain adventures to be challenging, invigorating and incredibly fun.